Dwelling Coverage Explained: How Much Do You Really Need?

 When should I increase my dwelling coverage?

 You should review and likely increase your dwelling coverage after any major renovation or addition, after upgrading to premium finishes, annually at policy renewal, and whenever construction costs in your area have risen significantly.
-In 2026, rising lumber, steel, copper, and labor costs mean many homeowners are underinsured even without having made any changes to their homes.
-An inflation guard endorsement can help automate annual adjustments so your limits keep pace with real-world costs.
+In 2026, rising lumber, steel, copper, and labor costs mean many homeowners are underinsured even without having made changes to their homes.
+An inflation guard endorsement can help automate annual adjustments so your limits keep pace with real-world rebuild costs.

 Compare Home Insurance Plans in Ohio